wendyverdonk93/docs/content/faq/getting-started/conditions-for-selling-alcohol.md

 * Dutch driving license
 * European or Dutch ID card

 Merchants must also submit a Merchant declaration regarding alcoholic beverages (once only).
-Email a signed copy of the declaration to the Risk Team at <risk@multisafepay.com>
+Email a signed copy of the declaration to our Risk Team at <risk@multisafepay.com>

 Download the: